Laura CabreraAssistant Professor, Center for Ethics and Humanities in the Life Sciences, Department of Translational Neuroscience

 Marissa is a freshman neuroscience major in Lyman Briggs College and the Honors College.
 She is considering minoring in bioethics and criminal justice.

 Maryssa M.C.
 GilbertResearch Assistant

-Maryssa Gilbert is a College of Human Medicine student volunteering on Dr. Laura Cabrera’s NIH BRAIN Initiative grant.
+Maryssa Gilbert is a College of Human Medicine student working on Dr. Laura Cabrera’s NIH BRAIN Initiative grant.
 Maryssa is assisting with literature review on psychiatric electroceutical interventions, with a focus on ethical issues and clinical guidelines.

 Gerald Roman Nowak IIIGraduate Research Assistant

-Gerald Roman Nowak III is a PhD student in the Department of Sociology beginning this fall.
+Gerald Roman Nowak III is a PhD student in the Department of Sociology.
 He is working under the direction of Dr. Laura Cabrera and Dr. Aaron McCright on an NIH BRAIN Initiative grant.
 Gerald is assistant with recruitment of a nationwide sample of psychiatrists for survey administration; assisting with developing, piloting, administering, and managing data from the three nationwide surveys of psychiatrists, patients, and the general public; and assisting with analyzing data, interpreting results, and communicating findings via conference presentations and written manuscripts.
 Gerald holds a BA and MA in sociology from Wayne State University.

 Erika TvedtenResearch Assistant

-Erika Tvedten is a College of Osteopathic Medicine student working with Dr. Laura Cabrera on research on the use of deep brain stimulation for Parkinson's disease.
+Erika Tvedten is a College of Osteopathic Medicine student volunteering with Dr. Laura Cabrera on research on the use of deep brain stimulation for Parkinson's disease.
 Erika is assisting with survey implementation, participant recruitment, and data analysis.
 She holds BS in physiology and a BS in neuroscience from Michigan State University.

 mcdan108 @ msu.edu